lug-taunus/python-script-introduction/README.md

 # python-script-introduction

- Repository for introduction to python scripts as replacement for shell scripts
+Repository for introduction to python scripts as replacement for shell scripts.